yogthos/yogthos.net/resources/templates/md/posts/2016-10-15-AtomWithLuminus.md

 As you can see, the code that we run in the REPL executes in the context of the application and has access to all the resources and the application state.
 Let's take a closer look at how this helps us during development.

 You might have noticed that the records we get back from the database use the `_` character as word separator.
 Meanwhile, idiomatic Clojure code uses the `-` character.
-Let's write a couple of functions to automatically transform the key names in the results.
+Let's write a couple of functions to transform the key names in the results.

 A Clojure map represents its entities as vectors containing key-value pairs.
 We'll start by writing a function to rename underscores to dashes in map entries: